jeffposnick/jeffy-info/_posts/2018-09-30-something-brewing.md

 All of the site metadata, templates and content (a whole 8 blog posts!) are precached, which adds up to only ~77kb for my blog.
 If I were working on a larger site, I'd consider only precaching the site metadata and templates, and using a runtime caching strategy for the posts' JSON.

 I've got a cache-first strategy set up for the few images that I use on this blog.

+After the service worker's installed, subsequent navigations should be fulfilled entirely from the cache, making the site work fully offline and, more importantly, load reliably fast.
+(The fact that it's all just some ugly static HTML and CSS helps with the speed, too.)

 # The future